Garfield County, Colorado: Politics

 Voting participation rates in Garfield County are above the U.S. national average.
-In the 2018 General Election, 65% of eligible voters participated.
+In the 2018 general election, 65% of eligible voters participated.
 In the 2020 presidential election, 84.47% eligible voters participated.
-The county leans slightly Republican based on vote totals in elections (2008 - 2018 data) with an estimated range of two to one-thousand votes often determining candidate outcomes for the county.
+The county leans slightly Republican based on vote totals in elections from 2008 to 2018, with an estimated range of 2 to 1,000 votes often determining candidate outcomes for the county.

-Garfield County has primarily voted for Republican Party candidates in presidential elections throughout its history, with the county only failing to back the Republican candidates ten times from 1884 to 2020.
-Although the county includes the relatively liberal city of Glenwood Springs, this is outweighed by the extremely conservative city of Rifle, as well as the nearby towns of Silt, Parachute, and Battlement Mesa.
+Garfield County has primarily voted for Republican Party candidates in presidential elections throughout its history, with the county only failing to back the Republican candidate ten times from 1884 to 2020.
+Although the county includes the relatively liberal cities of Carbondale and Glenwood Springs, this is somewhat outweighed by the nearby towns of Rifle, Silt, Parachute, and Battlement Mesa.
 Until 2020, the most recent Democratic win was by Bill Clinton in 1992, but Republicans were held to a plurality of the county's votes in half of the six following presidential elections prior to 2020.
 Notably, Barack Obama lost the county to John McCain by two votes in 2008.

 In 2020, Joe Biden became the first Democratic presidential candidate to win the county since Clinton in 1992, with about 50% of the vote.
-No Democratic presidential candidate has won a majority of the vote in the county since Lyndon B. Johnson in 1964, although in 2020, Joe Biden was just 26 votes shy of having the majority of the vote in the county.
+No Democratic presidential candidate has won a majority of the vote in the county since Lyndon B. Johnson in 1964, although in 2020, Biden was just 26 votes shy of having the majority of the vote in the county.
+The county's leftward trend continued significantly in 2022, during which it backed the Democratic candidates and eventual winners in every statewide race.
+In 2024 it once again went Democratic, voting for Kamala Harris, though by a slightly narrower plurality than in 2020.
+It voted Republican by 5% in the 2024 Colorado State Board of Regents at-large election.

-The county lies in Colorado's 3rd congressional district, represented by local Rifle resident Lauren Boebert.
+The county lies in Colorado's 3rd congressional district, represented by Republican Jeff Hurd.